Wolves Among Sheep

-Wolves Among Sheep is a music DVD released by Bleeding Through on November 15, 2005 through Trustkill Records.
+Wolves Among Sheep is a music DVD released by Bleeding Through on November 15, 2005, through Trustkill Records.
 It features live footage, backstage footage from various concerts.
 The video has a running time of approx. 5 hours (2 hours documentary and 3 hours bonus footage).
 AFI vocalist Davey Havok makes an appearance on the DVD doing guest vocals for a couple songs.
+It was rated four stars by Punknews.org.